-- 2. Unexcused Absences - a.
+2. Unexcused Absences

+- a.
 The following are examples of absences which will not be excused: - (1) Truancy.
-An absence by a student which was not approved by the parent and/or the school district. - (2) Any absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures. - (3) Work at home. - (4) Work at a business, except under a school-sponsored work release program. - (5) Vacations with family. - (6) Personal trips to schools or colleges. - (7) Absences resulting from cumulated unexcused tardies ( tardies equal one unexcused absence). - (8) Any other absence not included under the attendance procedures set out in this policy.
+An absence by a student which was not approved by the parent and/or the school district. - (2) Any absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures. - (3) Work at home, unless an emergency or pre-approved by the office. - (4) Work at a business, except under a school-sponsored work release program. - (5) Vacations with family, unless a preapproved form has been filled out and turned into the office. - (6) Personal trips to schools or colleges, unless visitation has been approved by the counselor. - (7) Absences resulting from cumulated unexcused tardies(3 tardies equal one unexcused absence). - (8) Any other absence not included under the attendance procedures set out in this policy.